 Work locations can vary in a forester career.
 Some foresters spend as much time in the office than out.
 For example, foresters perform any of the following tasks as an environmental consultant:

-- First, foresters create forest regeneration plans and advise corrective rehabilitation actions.
+- FOREST REGENERATION PLANS: foresters create forest regeneration plans and advise corrective rehabilitation actions.

-- Second, forest inventory technicians map out forest stands and inventory.
+- FOREST INVENTORY: forest inventory technicians map out forest stands and inventory.

-- Finally, foresters work in government to inform government policies and legislation.
+- POLICIES AND LEGISLATION: foresters work in government to inform government policies and legislation.